isfshax/isfshax/README.md

   - `slc:/sys/title/00050010/1000400a/code/fw.img` + patches

 The first two locations are supposed to hold the full [minute](https://github.com/jan-hofmeier/minute_minute/).
 The third location is the OSv10 IOSU as a fallback.
 A minimal set of paches will be applied to the IOSU to make it boot with ISFShax and mitigate side effects of ISFShax and to block system updates.

 **Fallback mode can be triggered by Taping Power (to turn on), release Power and then hold power again for 3 seconds**

+**Fallback mode 2 can be triggered by Taping Power (to turn on), release Power and then hold Eject for 3 seconds**

 In case a broken fw.img gets installed to the slc, you can put a good one on the SD or use fallback mode to load without minute the IOSU directly.